bodziosamolot/sourceGenerators/article.md

 Roslyn is the name used for .NET Compiler.
 It is open source and includes versions for C# and Visual Basic.
 Roslyn exposes various types of APIs:
 - Compiler APIs - Corresponding to phases of the Compiler Pipeline.
 We will use mostly those api for our generator.
-- Diagnostic APIs - If You see colored squiggles in Your IDE that's thanks to the Diagnostic API.
+- Diagnostic APIs - If you see colored squiggles in your IDE that's thanks to the Diagnostic API.
 - Scripting APIs - Allow to use C# as a scripting language.
 - Workspace APIs - Allow to work with how our program is structured i.e. Solution, Project.